Jefferson County requires that all food establishments in our

 - Port Neches

-stores, hospitals, mobile food units, and temporary food
+grocery stores, hospitals, mobile food units, and temporary food

-events to insure compliance with state and local health laws and regulations.
-These establishments
+events to insure compliance with state and local health laws and

-contact us so that we may investigate it
+establishment, please contact us so that we may investigate it

 *Updates/Changes to TFER (Texas Food Establishment Rules)

-Order to the 2015 TFER (Texas Food Establishment Rules).
+their Order to the 2015 TFER (Texas Food Establishment Rules).

-This means that all food establishments will be required to follow all changes
+This means that all food establishments will be required to

-Here is a website of vendors that offer online certification:
+employment.
+Here is a website of vendors that offer online

-- Each permitted food establishment must employ at least one
+Each permitted food establishment must employ at least one

 Certified Food Manager.
-Certification must be obtained by passing an examination
+Certification must be obtained by

-- Establishments that handle only prepackaged food and do not
+Establishments that handle only prepackaged food and do not

 - Nonprofit organizations as defined in 25 TAC §229.371(9).